rajdeeprath/red5-server-apps/data-grabber/notes/iot-projects-sensor-data-grabbing-using-red5ro-server-api.md

 **EXPLANATION:**

-While most the sketch is self explainatory, the magic is done by creating the data string to be posted along the `invoke` api call.Since we do not support json directly (yet!), you need to convert your data to a string format and pass it as a parameter.
+While the sketch is self explainatory through its code, the magic is done by creating the json data string to be posted along the `invoke` api call.Since we do not support json directly (yet!), you need to convert your data to a string format and pass it as a parameter.
+And on the java side dont forget to return a value (even if its not required).

 ```
 data = "";